tonyfevrier/tricount/README.md

 ## Launch unitary tests

 To launch count app unitary tests: `python manage.py test count`.
-To launch chat app unitary tests: `python manage.py test chat`.
+To launch chat app unitary tests:

+`docker run -p 6379:6379 -d redis:5` in a terminal `python manage.py test chat` in an other terminal

+Be aware of the fact that the number of requests per day to freecurrencyapi is limited so that launching multiple times unitary tests may make too many calls to the api.
+Then yoçu should not be able to make any request to this API.

 ## Launch unitary tests and chosen functional tests